Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 The AKG K371 is another popular pair of closed-back studio headphones that are worth adding to your shortlist.
 They also offer a reasonable price point considering how good they are.

 • High clarity level across the full frequency range.
-Mid-range in particular is very clean.
+Mid-range, in particular, is very clean.

 • Features a relaxed clamping force for excellent comfort during long sessions.